Aru va`en: A Keeping of the Troth

 It failed.

 The flock wandered in circles beyond the veil.
 Some were fevered.
 Some had bitten themselves raw.
-Some pressed their heads against stones until the skull cracked.
+Some pressed their heads against stones.
 Lambs searched for mothers who no longer knew them.
 Ewes gave milk darkened by rot.

 I crossed the stones.